WisAjayi/NBA-ML/README.md

 Just Search by the player's real *"first name"* , *“last name”* and *“current team “* as written in the ui documents. **No Abbreviations**

-Go to [https://nba-ml-frontend-1a7155451cf7.herokuapp.com] to see the ui in action.
+Go to [nba-ml-frontend] (https://nba-ml-frontend-1a7155451cf7.herokuapp.com) to see the ui in action.

 Run ```“app.py”``` in the Frontend folder/ directory to run the ui locally.